uspgamedev/programming-tutorial/level_01/README.md

 But let's make this in two steps.
 First, make it so that they just cannot go beyond the borders, by not moving then when they would do so.
-Then, you also make then change their move direction whenever they seem to have "collided" with the screen borders.
+Then, you also make them change their move direction whenever they seem to have "collided" with the screen borders.
 Go!

 Stage 03